 Podcasts are a great way to forget about your surroundings and immerse yourself in an environment of your choosing.
 I tend to go for funny yet informative pods here like The Brilliant Idiots or Jalen and Jacoby.

-Relaxing as you listen to some of your favorite people chop it up – it doesn’t get much better than that.
+It doesn’t get much better than relaxing as you listen to some of your favorite people chop it up.

 You’d be surprised at how many good ideas come to you when you’re bored.